Antique sewing machine to go on display at Mersing Museum

 JOHOR BAHRU: A 40-year-old sewing machine will be the newest item to be on display at the Mersing Museum, which was opened by the Sultan of Johor Sultan Ibrahim Almarhum Sultan Iskandar in May 2016.

-The sewing machine, which belongs to a 90-year-old woman, was presented to His Royal Highness by her son, Choo Ming Hooi, 62, at Istana Flintstones yesterday.
+The sewing machine, which belongs to a 90-year-old woman, was presented to His Royal Highness by her daughter, Choo Ming Hooi, 62, at Istana Flintstones yesterday.

 “I am very grateful to the owner for wanting to show this antique sewing machine to me.
 It is no longer used by her, and because it is an antique item, it can be kept in a museum,” Sultan Ibrahim said in the posting.